-Canberra has some great dog friendly cafés.
-Here's some tips on how your dog should behave at cafés and how to train them to be café friendly.
+Canberra has some great dog friendly cafés, but let's make sure our pooches continue to be welcomed.
+Here's some tips on doggie café etiquette and how to achieve it.
 And when you've finished reading this, check out our recommendations on the best Canberra dog friendly cafés.
 You can also follow us on Facebook to keep up with more Canberra Dog Walks news and advice.

 »Keeping our dog friendly cafés 'dog friendly'

-Make sure we can continue to patronise these establishments with our four-legged friends by heeding some good advice about café dog etiquette.
-Otherwise Canberra might become another Gold Coast where the Council banned dogs at cafés.
+Let's make sure we can continue to patronise wonderful dog friendly cafés with our four-legged friends by heeding some sensible advice about doggie etiquette.
+Otherwise Canberra might become another Gold Coast where the Council once banned dogs at cafés.
 How backward!
-So here's the rules:
+So here's our suggested rules:

-- Don't let your dog approach other tables or beg for food.
+- Prevent your dog approaching other tables to beg for food.
+Same reasons as above.

 »Training your dog to be café friendly